 14 Oct Nurse Practitioner Programs

-Advanced practice nursing is a remarkably lucrative career path and is the most sought-after field of study when it comes to healthcare and higher level education.
+Advanced practice nursing is a remarkably lucrative career path and the most sought-after field of study when it comes to healthcare and higher level education.
 According to the Bureau of Labor Statistics (BLS), the current market projects a 31% growth rate for Nurse Practitioner employment by 2024, far above the average.
-If you decide to become an APRN (Advanced Practice Registered Nurse), you will have autonomy, flexibility, extensive responsibility, a generous income, as well as the possibility to forward your career towards a managerial or executive direction.
+If you decide to become an APRN (Advanced Practice Registered Nurse), you will have autonomy, flexibility, extensive responsibility, a generous income, and the possibility to forward your career towards a managerial or executive direction.
 But what is the best program for becoming a Nurse Practitioner?
 And what subject area should you choose, given the vast amount of specializations available?
 The answers to these questions and many more are addressed in the following comprehensive guide.

 Who is this program for?

-Do you enjoy working with families, have a passion for maternity care or a desire to help tend to the elderly?
+Do you enjoy working with families, have a passion for maternity care or a desire to tend to the elderly?
 Are you a clinical expert interested in pain management and specific illnesses or a psychiatry specialist with a genuine concern for the population’s mental health?
 Do you love interacting with children and are an adept of holistic patient care?
-If you answered yes to one or more of these questions, a Nurse Practitioner program would undoubtedly interest you.
+If you answer yes to one or more of these questions, a Nurse Practitioner program would undoubtedly interest you.

-A Nurse Practitioner program was designed for every nurse who wants to make a difference in the lives of thousands of patients, but also in the healthcare system itself.
+A Nurse Practitioner program is designed for every nurse who wants to make a difference in the lives of thousands of patients, but also in the healthcare system itself.
 It requires diligence, commitment, dexterity and critical thinking skills, as well as an appetite for knowledge and a knack for research.
 Although it can be challenging to get through, it is also gratifying and will guarantee that you have a well-deserved, secure post within the nursing community.